abailly/bare/README.md

 # bare

-If you are a developer or a tester
+If you are a developer or a tester:

 - build this program and study it's execution and/or the source code
 - answer the following questions: